LMUR: Design

 The LMUR has a canard configuration.
 It has four fins on the front, and four bigger wings at the back.
 These are folded for transport, and unfolded when the missile is mounted on its carrier helicopter.
 Two of the wings have rear-looking datalink antennas.
-The LMUR is heavier than other Russian helicopter-launched ATGMs, at 105 kg.
+The LMUR is heavier than Russian helicopter-launched ATGMs, at 105 kg.
 For comparison, the 9M120-1 Ataka-1 weighs 48.5 kg together with its launch tube, and the 9M127-1 Vikhr-1 weighs 59 kg with its launch tube.
 Its warhead is also around three times bigger, at 25 kg compared to 7.4 kg for the Ataka-1 and 8.6 kg for the Vikhr-1.
 However, while the Ataka and Vikhr missiles can use shaped-charge warheads, it is not known whether a version of the LMUR equipped with such a warhead exists.
 The Izdeliye 305 uses a high-explosive demolition warhead.
 A version with a cumulative warhead might exist.

-The LMUR's maximum range is 14.5 km, which is superior to that of the other Russian helicopter-launched ATGMs.
+The LMUR's maximum range is 14.5 km, which is superior to that of Russian helicopter-launched ATGMs.
 It has an optical/thermal imaging seeker.
 It can be used in two different modes.
 In the first one, the target is marked by the operator before launch, and the carrier helicopter can turn away directly after the missile launch.
 In the second mode, the missile is launched without it being locked on a target.
 It first flies in its direction, using inertial guidance with satellite navigation providing corrections.
 The image from the seeker is transmitted back to the helicopter via a datalink pod called the AS-BPLA (Аппаратура связи с беспилотным летательным аппаратом or communication equipment with an unmanned aerial vehicle).
 The operator can select the target and change it while the missile is flying towards its area.
 The LMUR is the first Russian ATGM capable of being used in this fashion.
 This second mode of operation is the only one in which the missile can be used at its maximum range, due to the seeker's limitations.
 On the Mi-8MNP-2, the AS-BPLA datalink antenna is located in a fairing in the nose, which is also the case on a new variant of the Mi-28NE, shown at the 2021 Dubai Airshow (its location is used by the guidance antenna for the 9M120 Ataka missile on other Mi-28 versions).
 On the Ka-52M, it is situated under the left stub wing.

 Two different launch rails can be used to carry the LMUR, both manufactured by Vympel: the APU-305 for a single missile, and the later APU-L twin launcher.